jerrywcy/obsidian-vault/出国申请/滑铁卢文书/1-Reasons for choosing your program and Waterloo.md

 ## Mathematics

-I have always been interested in Mathematics, though less interested than programming.
+I have always been interested in Mathematics.
+Also, Mathematics is the foundation of Computer Science, or specifically, algorithms.